bonusbubble/bgc/docs/scanning.md

-There are platforms on which the stack grows towards larger memory addresses but we're safe to ignore those for the scope of `gc`.
+There are platforms on which the stack grows towards larger memory addresses but we're safe to ignore those for the scope of `bgc`.

 ## Scanning the stack